Is NordVPN Good for Torrenting in 2022?

-- Use a different torrent client – In our tests, we always had faster speeds when using qBittorrent instead of uTorrent.
+- Use a different torrent client – In our tests, qBitTorrent always had faster speeds than uTorrent.
 NordVPN support reps also recommended using qBittorrent.

 - Use split-tunneling – Force NordVPN to only encrypt traffic from your torrent client.
 Less data to encrypt and decrypt means faster downloads.